XSEDE Allocation Policies

-To request additional resources during an allocation award period, a PI may submit a Supplement Request for resources through POPS via the XSEDE User Portal.
+To request additional resources during an allocation award period, a PI may submit a Supplement Request for resources through XRAS via the XSEDE User Portal.
 Supplement Requests are accepted at any time and are generally considered within two to three weeks of submission.
 However, large requests must be reviewed by the panel along with new and renewal Research requests at the next XRAC meeting.
-Generally, supplemental allocation requests for startup awards are capped at the startup award limits for the particular resource; however, all other supplemental allocation requests have no limit.
+Generally, supplemental allocation requests for startup awards are capped at the startup award limits for the particular resource.
+All other supplemental allocation requests have no limit.

-The Main Document of the Supplement Request should contain the following: minimal information about the science and methodologies concerning the supplement; a description of new projects or why more resources are needed to complete the project in progress; a work plan that includes justifications that detail the new costs for computations; and any new efficiencies in codes or methods.
+The Main Document of the Supplement Request should contain the following: minimal information about the science and methodologies concerning the supplement; a description of new projects or why more resources are needed to complete the project in progress; a work plan that includes justifications that detail the new resource requirements; and any new efficiencies in codes or methods.

 A Progress Report is also required and should contain the following:

-- Computational accomplishments of the previous computational work plan (list and SUs used)
+Computational accomplishments of the previous computational work plan (list any SUs used)

 In practice, to ensure a group can continue computing without an interruption, a PI should not wait until an allocation is completely spent before submitting a Supplement request.
 Please allow at least two to three weeks for review and processing.

-Supplemental allocations to Startup and Education projects are constrained by the allocation-size restrictions on these projects (see Section 5).
-PIs should submit Supplement requests via the POPS system.
+Supplemental allocations to Startup and Education projects are constrained by the allocation-size restrictions on these projects (see Section 5.0).
+PIs should submit Supplement requests via the XRAS system.

 Projects that encounter problems in consuming their allocations, such as unexpected staffing changes, can request an extension to their allocation end date.
 In such instances, PIs may request a single extension of an allocation, extending the expiration date by a maximum of six months The PI will be asked to specify the project number and the length of the extension (1-6 months), along with a brief reason for the extension.